 More places to add to your Argentina itinerary

-It was incredibly hard to narrow down this Argentina itinerary to just two weeks!
-There are so many parts of the country that I love.
-If you’ve got a bit more time up your sleeve or other interests (maybe you want to spend more time hiking, maybe you – quite rightly! – want to go wine tasting, maybe you enjoy exploring cities) you can add on some extra regions to your Argentina travel itinerary.
+If you’ve got a bit more time up your sleeve or you have other interests (maybe you want to spend more time hiking, maybe you want to go wine tasting, maybe you enjoy exploring cities) you can add on some extra regions to your Argentina travel itinerary.

 Bariloche